coumbole/nodechat/README.md

 - [] Redo color schemes and styling overall, it's hideous
 - [] Implement better error handling (Other than just showing the error message on the console)
 - [] Implement actual chatroom admin functionality
+- [] Rooms should get deleted when everybody has unsubscribed from them